MENU NO.10

 TO ACCOMPANY THE BREAD

-Cold cuts from southern Europe (MF/GF) 12€
+Cold cuts from southern Europe (DF/GF) 12€

 Selection of cheeses with compote of the day (GF) 12€